Thomas-writes/NLP/README.md

-# NLPs Benchmark Project
+# NLP Research

-This project benchmarks nonlinear programming (NLP) algorithms using [PyCUTEst](https://jfowkes.github.io/pycutest/).
+I am researching Nonlinear Programming (NLP) algorithms using [PyCUTEst](https://jfowkes.github.io/pycutest/).

 ## Requirements
 - Python 3.12+ (Other versions may work but tested on 3.12)